-Rebuilding data on a replacement disk drive by using AIX
+Rebuilding data on a replacement disk drive or solid-state drive by using AIX

-To rebuild data on the replacement disk drive, refer to the information for the controller to which the disk drive is attached.
+To rebuild data on the replacement disk drive or solid-state drive, refer to the information for the controller to which the drive is attached.

-- If the disk drive is attached to a PCI-X SCSI RAID controller, see the PCI-X SCSI RAID Controller Reference Guide for AIX. - If the disk drive is attached to a PCI SCSI RAID adapter (feature code 2498), see the PCI 4-Channel Ultra3 SCSI RAID Adapter Reference Guide.
+- If the disk drive or solid-state drive is attached to a PCI-X SCSI RAID controller, see the PCI-X SCSI RAID Controller Reference Guide for AIX. - If the disk drive is attached to a PCI SCSI RAID adapter (feature code 2498), see the PCI 4-Channel Ultra3 SCSI RAID Adapter Reference Guide.

-For more information, see the AIX System Management Guide: Operating System and Devices.
+For more information, see the AIX System Management Guide: Operating System and Devices. .

-Preparing to remove a disk drive in a Linux system
+Preparing to remove a disk drive or solid-state drive in a Linux system